Open a Company in Italy

 Italian law allows the opening of:

-- SPA Public Limited Company or Stockholding Company
+3. SPA Società per Azioni (Public Limited Company or Stockholding Company)

-The SRL and SPA are the most used and preferred, thanks to the limited responsibility of the members and the ease of use for any business.
+The SRL and SPA are the most used and preferred, thanks to the limited liability of the members and the ease of use for any business.

 The S.r.l. is the type of company most frequently chosen by small and medium enterprises.